 7. Highlighting Career Progression:

-Demonstrating a clear career trajectory is important, but including too much history might dilute the impact of recent achievements.
+Demonstrating a clear career path is important, but including too much history might dilute the impact of recent achievements.

 Solutions: